News & Media / Podcast / Back from Tanzania

 Rich Rudowske

-And then Ishni is our training coordinator, and she was there primarily to work with three other language communities who are launching their own Bible translation movements.
-The southeast of Lake Victoria Diocese of the Lutheran Church has identified that Bible translation work in these language communities is a key for reaching the language communities with the gospel and has invited Lutheran Bible translators to partner alongside their ministry entrepreneurs to put God’s word in their hands.
-And so that’s what Ishni was there to facilitate the beginning of some of that work.
+And then Eshinee is our training coordinator, and she was there primarily to work with three other language communities who are launching their own Bible translation movements.
+The southeast of Lake Victoria Diocese of the Lutheran Church has identified that Bible translation work in these language communities is a key for reaching the language communities with the Gospel and has invited Lutheran Bible translators to partner alongside their ministry entrepreneurs to put God’s Word in their hands.
+And so that’s what Eshinee was there to facilitate the beginning of some of that work.
 So a couple different things going on there.
-We hope that you can catch all that as we interview, but it’s a great conversation with both Ruthie and Ishni, and I think you’re going to really love it.
+We hope that you can catch all that as we interview, but it’s a great conversation with both Ruthie and Eshinee, and I think you’re going to really love it.

 02:46